Base Material Thickness (mm): 0.42, 0.48

 Normal – based on traditional expectations, with moderate maintenance foot traffic using designated footpaths.

-Stramit CapacityPLUS™660 Deep Roof Cladding is manufactured from G550 colour coated steel or zinc-aluminium alloy coated steel.
+Stramit CapacityPLUS™660 Deep Roof Cladding is manufactured from G550 colour coated steel, aluminium-zinc-magnesium or zinc-aluminium alloy coated steel.
 In some locations galvanised and severe environment colour coated steel may be available by arrangement.

-The minimum roof slope for Stramit CapacityPLUS™660 Deep Roof Cladding is 1 degree (1 in 60)
+The minimum roof slope for Stramit CapacityPLUS™660 Deep Roof Cladding is 1 degree.

-Stramit CapacityPLUS™ 660 Deep Roof Cladding can be spring-curved, concave and convex, including curved ridges, provided it is sealed at the apex, and within the recommended limits below.
+Stramit CapacityPLUS™ 660 Deep Roof Cladding may be gently spring-curved, concave and convex, including curved ridges, provided it is sealed at the apex, and within recommended limits.
+These limits are yet to be determined.

 All metal roof sheeting is subject to thermal expansion and this needs to be accommodated where there is a temperature difference between the sheeting and the structure.